SeaQL/otter-sql/README.md

   [![github workflow badge](https://github.com/SeaQL/otter-sql/actions/workflows/rust.yml/badge.svg)](https://github.com/SeaQL/otter-sql/actions/workflows/rust.yml)
 </div>

 OtterSQL implements a generic intermediate code (IC) with an **instruction set** for tabular data operations.
-This IC can be used to make in-memory mocks of larger databases such as MySQL and PostgreSQL.
+This IC can be used to make in-memory mocks of larger databases such as MySQL and SQLite.
 This IC is executed by the **OtterSQL VM**.
 This project also provides a frontend that compiles a generic dialect of SQL to the IC.

 The primary goal for this project is to facilitate developers in testing their SQL-backed applications.
 The long term goal is to have an embeddable SQL VM for use in client-side applications.